michaelmarty/UniDec/readme.md

 Added menu option to export conf.dat text file from UniChrom and MetaUniDec.

 Fixed potential mzML issue with TIC having seconds and scans having minutes.

+Fixed IsoDec export bugs

+IsoGen neural network for isotope distribution prediction from: protein mass, protein sequence, RNA mass, and RNA sequence

+FT-based isotopic distribution calculation methods have also been added.

+All IsoGen methods are written in C, but accessible in python in **isogenc.py**.

 v.8.0.1